Media Mix Modeling (MMM) And Estimating KPIs in the Face of SKAN Limitations

 - Optimization: here, you adjust your marketing mix for future campaigns based on phase three results.
 Try replicating multiple marketing situations, targeting different groups, or adjusting ad spend levels to determine the best combination of techniques for achieving your revenue targets faster.

-How We Estimate Post-event Results in SKAN Campaigns
+Media Mix: Estimate Post-event Results in SKAN Campaigns

 Below is a general scenario that we use.
 Specific cases may require specific adjustments to the example below.
 The idea here is to incorporate the “CAMPAIGN A” consenting user conversion rate (CR%) into “CAMPAIGN A” SKAN numbers.